aleksei-berezkin/typique/docs/Configuration.md

 ## nativeNesting

 Don't preprocess nesting and `&` selectors, and rely instead on [native nesting support](https://drafts.csswg.org/css-nesting-1/).
-When set to `true`, Laim will leave `&` selectors untouched and output nested objects on the same level.
-However, if a nested block is not one of the [rules allowed for nesting](https://drafts.csswg.org/css-nesting-1/#conditionals) (for example, `@keyframes`), Laim will automatically lift it to the top level.
+When set to `true`, Typique will leave `&` selectors untouched and output nested objects on the same level.
+However, if a nested block is not one of the [rules allowed for nesting](https://drafts.csswg.org/css-nesting-1/#conditionals) (for example, `@keyframes`), Typique will automatically lift it to the top level.

 **Without nativeNesting:**